 Do you want to learn how to start a blog?

 Hi there, my name is Anya.
 I’ve been blogging for more than nine years and I love every moment of it.
-Blogging helped me to find my first job and continues to be my lucrative side-gig.
+Blogging helped me land my first job and continues to be my lucrative side-gig.
+I often get asked, “How to start blogging?” or “How to become a blogger?” and I’m always excited to share my journey and tips.

 In 2010 when I was learning how to create a blog, I spent a lot of time searching for helpful information online.
 I was only able to find it piece by piece on a variety of websites.
 To save you time, I’ve created this free step-by-step blog tutorial to teach beginners how to make a blog quickly and easily.
 It’s not as complicated as many people think!